RickStrahl/BlogPosts/2023-04/Sending and Receiving GMail Email Attachments that contain Code or Binaries/SendingEmailsWithDirectOrZippedCodeAttachments.md

 ![](https://github.com/RickStrahl/ImageDrop/raw/master/BlogPosts/2023/Base64Conversion.gif)
 <small>**Figure 6** - Using the Base64 conversion utility allows you to convert and attach files, and using 7Zip to convert back to file. </small>

+Note that if you have 7Zip installed, it can decode and open Base64 files **natively**, including stripping off leading and trailing spaces.
+In that case you can open the `.b64` file and extract the original file to either copy to disk, or if it's an archive file, you can directly  drill into the archive to extract individual or all files.
+Yay!
+Alternately, you can use `Base64.exe` to decode the `.b64` content back into a file.

 Yeah it's still a bit more work than just attaching a file, but with a few extra steps you can at least get files that make it to the recipient and can be relatively easily retrieved by the recipient with a somewhat mainstream and free tool (7Zip).